EberlyODL/heympbook/the_crooke_s_tube.md

 Historically, it often goes the other way around.
 Sometimes, a technology is invented first and this technology allows a whole new set of experiments which then lead to breakthrough in our fundamental understanding of Nature.

-One invention that had great impact on physics is the Crookes tube depicted in Fig "Crookes Tube".
+One invention that had great impact on physics is the Crooke's tube depicted in Fig "Crookes Tube".

 [ciscode|rev=1|tool=elmsmedia|item=2197|entity_type=node|render=display_mode|display_mode=image__left]

-A Crookes tube is a vacuum glass tube in which we place two pieces of metal that we connect to opposite end of a battery.
+A Crooke's tube is a vacuum glass tube in which we place two pieces of metal that we connect to opposite end of a battery.
 The metal that is connected to the negative part of the battery is called the cathode while the positive metal plate is the anode (see Fig. "Schematic").
 If we were to connect the cathode to the anode, we would have a simple circuit which connects two ends of battery to each other.
 This would result in an electric current.

 Because the cathode and anode are not touching (and there is a vacuum between them), we do not expect any current.